 Being a series that was tightly packed into a week, non-stop action was guaranteed.
 And the teams did not disappoint.
-Bangladesh battled bravely, but in the end, amidst grey skies and the constant threat of rain playing spoilsport, it was the two big guns that were left standing.
+Bangladesh battled bravely, but in the end, amidst grey skies and the constant threat of rain ruining the game, they fell short.
+Leaving the two big guns fighting for the cup, in the finals.

-The excitement that an India v/s Pakistan match generates, is unparalleled by anything else in the game.
-Speculation about the outcome was high, since the two sides were evenly matched, and had both been playing their best so far.
-Despite the fact that India had a psychological edge over their opponents, which they gained earlier in the series when they ended Pakistan’s 12 ODI victory run, experts warned that the Indian team shouldn’t get too complacent.
+The excitement of an India V/S Pakistan match is an unparalleled energy fuelling the sport of Cricket for decades, now.
+Speculation about the final outcome was at an all time high, since the two sides were evenly matched and both the teams had played their best so far.
+Despite the fact that India had a psychological edge over its opponents, gained by the team earlier in the series, when they ended Pakistan’s 12 ODI victory run, experts feared that the team could get too complacent.

-The final match was truly the icing on the Kitply Cup cake.
+The final match was an absolute spectacle.
 Batting first, Pakistan’s batsmen stacked up an impressive 315 runs.
-The Indian team’s reply was equally scorching, but ran out of steam towards the end, and Pakistan emerged victorious, winning by 25 runs.
-The jubilant team lifted the Kitply Cup under the lights of the Sher-e-Bangla Stadium, bringing the well-fought series to a satisfying close.
+The Indian team’s innings was equally scorching, but ran out of steam towards the end.
+Leaving Pakistan to emerge victorious, by 25 runs.
+The jubilant team lifted the Kitply Cup under the fireworks and a stadium full of ecstatic fans, bringing the well-fought series to a satisfying close.

-The Kitply Cup was more than merely a triangular series.
-After the T20 matches earlier in the year, there was talk about how the 50 over format of the game had lost its spark.
-But this series proved those rumours false, as it gripped the cricket-crazy nation in a frenzy and refused to let go.
+The Kitply Cup was more than a mere triangular series.
+After the T20 matches earlier in the year, there was talk about how the 50 overs format of the game had lost its spark.
+But this series shunned those worries, as it gripped the cricket-crazy nation in a frenzy, refusing to let go.